The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 You should start thinking now about whether you need to put systems in place to verify individuals’ ages and to obtain parental or guardian consent for any data processing activity.

-For the first time, the GDPR will bring in special protection for children’s personal data, particularly in the context of commercial internet services such as social networking.
+For the first time, the GDPR will bring in special protection for children’s personal data, especially in the context of commercial internet services such as social networking.

-If your organisation offers online services (‘information society services’) to children and relies on consent to collect information about them, then you may need a parent or guardian’s consent in order to process their personal data lawfully.
+If your business offers online services (‘information society services’) to children and relies on consent to collect information about them.
+You may need a parent or guardian’s consent in order to process their personal data lawfully.

 You should make sure you have the right procedures in place to detect, report and investigate a personal data breach.

-Some organisations are already required to notify the ICO (and possibly some other bodies) when they suffer a personal data breach.
-The GDPR introduces a duty on all organisations to report certain types of data breach to the ICO, and in some cases, to individuals.
+businesses are already required to notify the ICO (and possibly some other bodies) when they suffer a personal data breach.
+The GDPR introduces a duty on all businesses to report certain types of data breach to the ICO, and in some cases, to individuals.

-You only have to notify the ICO of a breach where it is likely to result in a risk to the rights and freedoms of individuals – if, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.
+You only have to let the ICO know of a breach where it is likely to result in a risk to the rights and freedoms of individuals.
+If, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.